Guide last updated by Balqees Khan, September 2025.

 Email ials@sas.ac.uk

-This guide aims to give a brief introduction to the Library's holdings on Mental Health Law.
-Please consult the Library Catalogue for complete information on current titles and locations.
+This guide aims to give a brief introduction to the Library's holdings on Mental Health and Mental Capacity Law.
+Please consult Library Search for complete information on current titles and locations.
 If you require further assistance please contact us.

 Monday-Friday 9:30-17:00